LetaSystems/leta-service/tailscale/DOCS.md

 Consider disabling key expiry to avoid losing connection to your Home Assistant device.
 See [Key expiry][tailscale_info_key_expiry] for more information.

-**Note:** _Some of the options below also available on Tailscale's web interface through the Web UI, but they are made read only there.
-You can't change them through the Web UI, because all the changes made there would be lost when the add-on is restarted._

 ```yaml
 accept_dns: true
 accept_routes: true